paulgribble/plaintext_workshop/README.md

 - [Markdown vs Latex for Academic Writing](http://jabranham.com/blog/2015/09/rmarkdown-vs-latex/)
 - [Writing Technical Papers with Markdown](http://blog.kdheepak.com/writing-papers-with-markdown.html)

 # Software

-If you're on MacOS it would be a good idea to install [Homebrew](http://brew.sh), a package manager that gives you easy access to installing all sorts of useful GNU/Linux tools.
+If you're on MacOS it would be a good idea to install [Homebrew](http://brew.sh), a package manager that gives you easy access to installing all sorts of useful GNU/Linux tools including some of the tools listed here.

+First let's **install LaTeX**.
+It's a large download.
+If you're on a Mac, install LaTeX using the downloadable binary installer.
+If you're on Ubuntu or another debian-based GNU/Linux, `sudo apt-get install texlive-full`.

 - [LaTeX](https://www.latex-project.org)
   - MacOS: [MacTeX](http://www.tug.org/mactex/)
   - GNU/Linux: [TeX Live](https://wiki.debian.org/Latex)
   - Windows: [MiKTeX](https://miktex.org)

+Next let's **install pandoc** and some extras.

+If you're on a Mac, and if you've installed homebrew, you can install pandoc using: `brew install pandoc pandoc-citeproc pandoc-crossref`.
+On GNU/Linux, I'm sure you can figure it out.
+I think pandoc is available using `sudo apt-get install pandoc` but I'm not sure about pandoc-citeproc and pandoc-crossref.
+Some googling should bring you an answer.

 - [pandoc](http://pandoc.org/installing.html)

-You will need a good text editor as well.
+You will need a good **text editor** as well.
 There are many to choose from.
+Personally I use Emacs and Sublime Text.
+For our purposes here we don't need much sophistication so it comes down to personal preference.

-Here are a few:
+Here is a list of some text editors:

 - [Emacs](https://www.gnu.org/software/emacs/)
 - [Vim](http://www.vim.org/download.php)